justabhay/WeatherLens-Assignment/README.md

 ## 🔐 Authentication Flow

 * Using Google Identity Services for Auth
-* Currently it is frontend based so the authentication is not coonected to backend.
+* Currently it is frontend based so the authentication is not connected to backend.
 * once connected to backend , auth could be verified by using JWT.
 * Demo user is displayed as login.
 *